adityakiran1423/wallpapers/README.md

 # Wallpapers

-Clection of all wallpapers found from various sources
+Colection of all wallpapers found from various sources